friedrich-j/eclipse-installer/README.md

 Enjoy this Eclipse composition!

-# Plugins
+# Software Components
-This Eclipse installation is based on following components
+This Eclipse installation is based on following components:
 * Eclipse Java EE for Developers
 * gradle
 * checkstyle